MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Introduction

 \section{Introduction}

-\IEEEPARstart{N}{eural} architecture search, the method for automatically designing effective and efficient neural networks, has gained significant popularity in various domains including computer vision \cite{liu2018darts,suganuma2018exploiting,chen2018searching} and natural language processing \cite{liu2018darts,so2019evolved}.
-In the early stage of NAS, architectures were heuristically sampled from a search space using reinforcement learning \cite{zoph2016neural,baker2016designing} or evolutionary algorithms \cite{elsken2018efficient,salimans2017evolution}, followed by individual training and performance comparison, which incurred significant computational cost.
+\IEEEPARstart{N}{eural} architecture search, the method for automatically designing effective and efficient neural networks, has gained significant popularity in various domains including computer vision \cite{liu2018darts,ma2021scenenet}, natural language processing \cite{liu2018darts,so2019evolved}.
+In the early stage of NAS, architectures were heuristically sampled from a search space using reinforcement learning \cite{zoph2017neural,baker2017designing} or evolutionary algorithms \cite{elsken2019efficient,salimans2017evolution}, followed by individual training and performance comparison, which incurred significant computational cost.
 Weight-sharing techniques were later introduced to alleviate the burden by enabling the sharing of model weights among different architectures through a super-network created from the search space.
 By training only a single super-net, the computational resources required can be greatly reduced.
 Based on that, differentiable architecture search (DAS), e.g., DARTS \cite{liu2018darts}, further improved the efficiency by introducing differentiable architecture parameters which can be optimized along with the super-net weights via gradient descent.
 This advancement allows for the direct updates of the architecture during super-net training, transforming the search process into the optimization and discretization of the super-net.

-In spite of the great success of DAS, the current research mainly focuses on coarse-grained search in constrained search spaces that only cover operation-level searchable units.
+In spite of the great success of DAS, balancing model performance and model size remains a critical challenge in NAS \cite{ma2023pareto,wan2022e2scnet,lu2023neural}.
+The current research mainly focuses on coarse-grained search in constrained search spaces that only cover operation-level searchable units.
 While this limited granularity stabilizes the search process, it inevitably results in the presence of redundant parameters in the discovered architectures, which consequently affects model efficiency.